 Turning to the different sides of the software platform market, the most visible side for the general public is the one characterized by software sellers (app developers) selling to software consumers (businesses and individual consumers).
-DMCH's evidence base and the App Association's experiences reflect strong and dynamic competition on the software side of the market.
+Empirical evidence and the App Association's experiences reflect strong and dynamic competition on the software side of the market.

-The App Association appreciates DMCH's discussion of self-preferencing by platforms in its Provisional Summary Report.11 Blanket characterizations of self-preferencing should be avoided because, considering the unique nature of software distribution platforms, self-preferencing can be a pro-competitive example of vertical integration.
-We strongly urge DMCH to conclude that where vertical integration or selfpreferencing can lead to greater efficiency, better quality, or lower costs for consumers, there are minimal antitrust issues when users can easily switch to another platform.
+With respect to self-preferencing by platforms, blanket characterizations of selfpreferencing should be avoided because, considering the unique nature of software distribution platforms, self-preferencing can be a pro-competitive example of vertical integration.
+We strongly urge CCC to conclude that where vertical integration or selfpreferencing can lead to greater efficiency, better quality, or lower costs for consumers, there are minimal antitrust issues when users can easily switch to another platform.
 Considering that smartphones are music players, cameras, and multimodal communications devices, a narrowly focused view of one of these features without recognizing the integration of the same into the devices is incompatible with the way consumers experience them.
 Moreover, authorities should expect competition to discipline examples where self-preferencing is bad for consumers because those consumers can leave the platform due to demonstrably low switching costs.
 Just like other categories of market activity, an antitrust inquiry into self-preferencing is generally only appropriate where the company at issue has market power and where it is using that market power to harm competition and consumers.

-Indeed, DMCH notes that no Japanese app developer has raised concerns with app self-preferencing in this Inquiry.12 iv.
+iv.
 The Developer Services Side of the Market